NYU-LARX/larx-lab-manual/docs/_pages/installed_software.md

 # Installed Software List

 This page lists all system-level installed software.
 Every regular user can use them directly in their own accounts.
 We also provide some commonly used software that needs user-level installation.
-The installation processs are demonstrated in related pages.
+The installation processes are demonstrated in related pages.

 Editor: